Fly Casting Definitions, Glossary & Terminology

 A concept used for understanding the relationship between force and control for varying rod planes.
 It can be used to measure the system efficiency for different casts.

 Occurs when the fly leg crosses the rod leg and creates a closed loop (see also closed loops and wind knots).
 It should be observed past the halfway point in travel for the propagating loop (because many casts have crossover during the setup of roll cast, distance cast, and others are not tails in the early setup stages).
 Since the legs can cross once, twice, and more is the reason for quantifying 50% of loop travel.
 I have yet to see one tail right at the rod tip that disappears before the 50% rule in flight (because the traveling transverse wave propagates down the line to the end).
-While it is true that many tailing loops are usually a fault, they can also be useful presentation casts for curve cast.
+While it is true that many tailing loops are usually a fault, they can also be useful presentation casts for curve casts.

 There are many causes of tails but most of them stem from too early/abrupt application of force, line planes less than 180*, rod tip jumps above the oncoming line path, improper haul timing, a transverse wave, and many others.
 The fly leg wrinkle is the key to seeing the problem and you can easily go back to the rod tip for the cause.
 The most common cause is the creation of a transverse wave parallel with the fly and rod leg of the loop.